-If social services have failed to protect a child from harm, we may be able to help.
-We are experienced in making a local authority abuse claim for children who have been so badly let down in this way.
+However local authorities do not always act as swiftly as they should.
+The result is that many children go on to suffer abuse that could otherwise have been avoided.
+If social services fail to protect a child from harm, we may be able to recover compensation.
+We are experienced in making a local authority abuse claims for children who have been so badly let down in this way.

-In order to make a successful local authority abuse claim we must be able to show that the authority knew (or ought to have known) that the child was being abused by someone in the family home.
+We must also show that the authority knew (or ought to have known) that the child was being abused by someone in the family home.
 The authority should make enquiries and investigate these situations to enable them to decide whether they need to take action.
 Vulnerable children are often abused by perpetrators of abuse who are already known to the authorities.
-Many abusers have a history and the local authorities should take this into account.
-If the authority fails to take steps to protect them then any child suffering abuse may have the right to claim compensation against the authority concerned.
+Many abusers have a history and the local authority should take this into account.
+If the authority fails to take steps to protect a child at risk after assuming responsibility for that child in some way, then compensation may be available.

 If you have been abused or neglected in the family home as a consequence of social service’s failure to remove or protect you, or if you were abused by a foster carer, then contact us now for free initial legal guidance in the strictest confidence.

-For a FREE and confidential assessment of your local authority abuse claim call our specialist lawyers on FREEPHONE 0808 139 1597 or email us at [email protected]
+For a FREE and confidential assessment of your local authority abuse claim call our specialist lawyers on FREEPHONE 0333 888 0445 or email us at [email protected]